intel/ipu-opi-plugins/ipu-plugin/README.md

 make
 ```

-After a successfull build the binaries will be available in target platform specific directory:
+After a successful build the binaries will be available in target platform specific directory:

 ```
 # tree bin/